Circle Social Chart

 The act that spends the most weeks at number one on the chart is awarded the Social Hot Star of the Year award at the annual Gaon Chart Music Awards.
 BTS was the inaugural recipient, at the 2019 ceremony, and remains the artist with the most weeks at number one overall on the chart.

 Number-one songs

-While this version of the Social chart went defunct by the end of June 2019, archives of all past issues were still accessible on the Gaon website via the original url.
-Following the rebrand in July 2022, which included an update of all urls, the old song chart url is no longer live and no archives are available on the new Circle Chart website.
+Though this version of the Social chart became defunct by the end of June 2019, archives of all past issues were still accessible on the Gaon website via the original url.
+Following a complete rebrand of all Gaon charts in July 2022, which also included an update of all urls, the old song chart url is no longer live and no archives are available on the new Circle Chart website.

 Number-one artists

 Songs with the most weeks at number one

 Where multiple songs share the same ranking, entries are listed oldest to newest.